igoropaniuk/teledigest/README.md

 These are required for the Telegram client that fetches channel messages.

-## Obtaining an OpenAI Token
+## Obtaining an OpenAI API Key

 1. Visit <https://platform.openai.com/api-keys>
 2. Create a new API key
-3. Copy the token - you will need it for the configuration file
+3. Copy the api key - you will need it for the configuration file

 ## Preparing the TOML configuration